Kazakhstan–Mongolia relations: Ancient and medieval times

-Political cooperation
+Kazakh and Oirat Khanates to modern era

+In the 17th to 18th century, the Kazakh-led Kazakh Khanate fought wars against the Oirat-led Dzungar Khanate for the struggle of Eurasian steppe, with the Dzungars claimed themselves fighting to restore the Chinggisid power across the steppe world.
+At this point, the Qing dynasty and later on Russian Empire started to expand the power of China and Russia to the steppe world, and viewed both of them as a threat, making crushing the Kazakhs and Dzungars necessary for Chinese and Russian rulers; ultimately, both khanates were destroyed by the Chinese and Russians, and the lands of Kazakhs and Mongols were divided between the Russians and Chinese.

+The 20th century brought turbulent for the Kazakhs and Mongols as they both suffered harshly as part of Eastern Bloc.
+The Mongols declared independence from the Chinese following the fall of Qing Empire, but the country was turned into a warzone by Chinese and later, Russian warlords, resulted in the creation of the first communist state outside Russia in 1924.
+However, Kazakh attempt to win back independence was brutally crushed, and the Soviet leadership deliberately starved Kazakhs in the 1930s, causing many Kazakhs to flee to already war-torn Xinjiang and made it to Mongolia.
+The Mongolian leadership, despite communism, had been more lenient to Kazakh refugees out of sympathy for fellow nomads, and Kazakhs were allowed to stay.
+After that, relations between Kazakhstan and Mongolia were nonexistent until 1991.

+Today they share similar experiences with relations with Russia and China.
+In addition, both the Kazakh and the Mongolian languages are officially written in the Cyrillic alphabet, using identical letters.
+Mongolia's treatment of Kazakh minority has earned praise for being tolerant to a Muslim minority in a deeply Buddhist-Tengrist country.

+High level visits

 In October 1993, then-President Nursultan Nazarbayev paid his first official visit to Mongolia.
 The Protocol on Cooperation between Khural of Mongolia and Mazhilis of Kazakhstan was signed in 2003.
 The first official visit of Mongolian President Natsagyn Bagabandi to Kazakhstan occurred in 1998.
 Nazarbayev was awarded the highest honor of Mongolia, the Order of Erdene Ochir ("The Precious Rod"), for his contribution to the development of bilateral relations during his official visit to Mongolia in the summer of 2008.
 Since the establishment of diplomatic relations in 1991, the two countries have signed more than 50 bilateral treaties and agreements.

 In October 2019, Mongolian Prime Minister Ukhnaagiin Khürelsükh visited Nur-Sultan and met Kazakh Prime Minister Askar Mamin.
 It was the first visit by a Mongolian Prime Minister in 25 years.

 In October 2021, Minister of Foreign Affairs of Mongolia Batmunkh Battsetseg visited Nur-Sultan and met Kazakh President Kassym-Jomart Tokayev.